-Proper hydration is one of the most important aspects of healthy physical activity.
-Drinking the right amount of fluids before, during and after physical activity is vital to providing your body the fluids it needs to perform properly.
+Proper hydration is important to normal body function as well as healthy physical activity.
+Drinking the right amount of fluid before, during and after physical activity is vital to providing your body the fluid it needs to perform properly.
 Sports dietitians assist athletes by developing individualized hydration plans that enhance performance in training and competition while minimizing risks for dehydration, over-hydration and heat illness and injury.

 The overall goal is to minimize dehydration without over-drinking.
 Adequate hydration varies among individuals.
 Practical ways to monitor hydration are:

 - Urine color.
-The color of the first morning's urine void after awaking is an overall indicator of hydration status.
-Straw or lemonade colored urine is a sign of appropriate hydration.
-Dark colored urine, the color of apple juice, indicates dehydration.
-Bright urine often is produced soon after consuming vitamin supplements.
+The color of the first morning's urine void after waking is an overall indicator of hydration status.
+Light colored urine is a sign of appropriate hydration.
+Darker colored urine, the color of apple juice, generally indicates inadequate fluids are being consumed throughout the day.

 - Sweat loss.
 Change in body weight before and after exercise is used to estimate sweat loss.
 Since an athlete's sweat loss during exercise is an indicator of hydration status, athletes are advised to follow customized fluid replacement plans that consider thirst, urine color, fluid intake, sweat loss and body weight changes that occur during exercise.

-Dehydration can occur in virtually every physical activity scenario.
+Dehydration can occur during any type of physical activity or in any type of weather.
 It doesn't have to be hot.
-You don't have to have visible perspiration.
+You don't have to visibly sweat.
 You can become dehydrated in the water, at a pool or lake, or skiing on a winter day.

 Dehydration results when athletes fail to adequately replace fluid lost through sweating.
-Since dehydration that exceeds 2% body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated, minimize dehydration during exercise and replace fluid losses after exercise.
+Since dehydration that exceeds 2% body weight loss harms exercise performance, athletes are advised to begin exercise well hydrated and to minimize dehydration by replacing fluids during and after exercise.